 Things you’ll need:

-Throughout the Bible, the value of community is emphasized.
+Throughout the Bible the value of community is emphasized.
 The Israelites were God’s chosen people and traveled together to the land God had promised them.
-The New Testament church met together, shared their belongings, and was called the “body” of Christ.
+The New Testament church met together, shared their belongings, and were called the “body” of Christ.
 The Bible is filled with many “one another” sayings: love one another, serve one another, pray for one another, confess your sins to one another, etc.